 The IET, having taken the initiative to conduct SA PATW, shortlists candidates and trains them to get ready for the competition.
 The competition gives engineering aspirants an exposure and recognition at a global level and the IET supports and mentors the shortlisted candidates throughout.

-This year, the competition witnessed participation from engineers across India and Sri Lanka vying for the top honors.
+This year, the competition witnessed participation from engineers across India and Sri Lanka vying for the top honours.
 The jury included Prof. J. Rohan Lucas, an Emeritus Professor of Electrical Engineering of the University of Moratuwa and an International Professional Engineer, Dr. Narendra de Silva, Head of Engineering at the Lanka Electricity Company Pvt Ltd and M Srinivasan, former Head of Member operation, the IET

 On the sidelines of the event, Shekhar Sanyal, Country Head and Director, IET India said “The industry is growing at a rapid pace with evolving technologies.
 While the engineering curricula is being upgraded to suit the needs of the industry, competitions like ‘Present Around the World’ are conceptualised to encourage students to use their theoretical knowledge into practical learning, aided by communication skills.
 Our aim at the IET is to provide students and budding professionals a unique platform to explore their creativity and soft skills, and in turn contribute to their holistic development.
 PATW has been one of our marque initiatives and we are thrilled to see the talent this year again.
 We congratulate the winners and wish them luck for the global finals.”